sdman135/Twitter-Sentiment-Analysis-and-Botometer/README.md

 * Python 3.8
 * Jupyter Notebook 6.0.0
-* A few of the main imports: pandas, tweepy, requests, TextBlob, Botometer
+* A few of the main imports: Pandas, Tweepy, Requests, TextBlob, Botometer

 ## Authors